The Mechanics of Making Things

 • 💡For visual identification questions, look for features like seams, fasteners, or surface finish to infer which mechanical processes were used.

 • 💡Use scientific vocabulary correctly.
-For example, say 'force' instead of 'push' or 'pull' when describing interactions.
-This shows understanding and can earn you marks.
+For example, say 'force' instead of 'push' or 'pull' when describing interactions, and 'cell' rather than 'tiny bit' when talking about living things.
+This shows you understand the terms.

 Common Mistakes